Resources, Training & Support for Supervisors

 - Dealing with a critical incident in the workplace; for example, violence, accident or sudden death.

-The People Leader Advice Line is not intended to serve employees in general; employees should be in a managerial or supervisory position to access this service.
+The People Leader Advice Line isn't intended to serve employees in general; employees should be in a managerial or supervisory position to access this service.
 Through Morneau Shepell, non-supervisory employees can access other services, such as short-term counselling for advice.
-The Agency also offers conflict management services.
+The Public Service Agency also offers conflict management services.